CABCLabs/covid-careza-gatsby/src/pages/unite/index.md

 Angel’s Care provides services for children from informal settlements in the uMngeni municipal area in KZN which include preschool education, aftercare facilities, a feeding scheme, healthcare programmes and a crisis centre for children who are victims of gender-based violence.
 Due to Covid-19, the preschool has had to close but the centre will drop off food packs (including sanitisers) to 100 children under five and will continue their feeding scheme at the centre while adhering to the under 100 persons regulation.
 They will keep the Rape and Abuse Crisis Centre open.

-**What they need:**Cash donations or goods: nappies, lotion, soap, hand sanitiser, deodorant, panties, women’s clothing, baby food and non-perishables.
+**What they need:** Cash donations or goods: nappies, lotion, soap, hand sanitiser, deodorant, panties, women’s clothing, baby food and non-perishables.

-**What the funds will buy:**Nappies, lotion, soap, hand sanitiser, deodorant, panties, women’s clothing, baby food and non-perishables
+**What the funds will buy:** Nappies, lotion, soap, hand sanitiser, deodorant, panties, women’s clothing, baby food and non-perishables

-**Who the goods will go to:**Young mothers, children and families who rely on the support of the centre in the uMngeni municipal area in KZN
+**Who the goods will go to:** Young mothers, children and families who rely on the support of the centre in the uMngeni municipal area in KZN

-**Where to donate:**Cash donations can be made on their[website](http://www.angelscare.co.za/donate)and goods can be dropped off at the centre in Howick, KZN.
+**Where to donate:**Cash donations can be made on their [website](http://www.angelscare.co.za/donate) and goods can be dropped off at the centre in Howick, KZN.

 #### **FeedSA**

 <http://www.feedsa.co.za>

-Founded in 2000,[Feed SA](http://www.feedsa.co.za/)has three main goals: to feed, educate and help develop underprivileged communities.
-The organisation has created a[Covid-19 Action Plan](http://www.feedsa.co.za/covid19-action-plan/)to help those who will be hit hardest as a result of the virus.
+Founded in 2000, [Feed SA](http://www.feedsa.co.za/) has three main goals: to feed, educate and help develop underprivileged communities.
+The organisation has created a [Covid-19 Action Plan](http://www.feedsa.co.za/covid19-action-plan/) to help those who will be hit hardest as a result of the virus.
 R480 can sustain a family of four for 14 days, explains Feed SA.

-**What they need:**Cash donations
+**What they need:** Cash donations

-**What the funds will buy:**Bulk packs containing: non-perishable foods, personal hygiene / sanitary items, cleaning materials and household essentials
+**What the funds will buy:** Bulk packs containing: non-perishable foods, personal hygiene / sanitary items, cleaning materials and household essentials

-**Who the goods will go to:**They aim to provide for 5,000 households in Alexandra
+**Who the goods will go to:** They aim to provide for 5,000 households in Alexandra

 **Where to donate:** Via [PayFast on their website](http://www.feedsa.co.za/covid19-action-plan/)